Markdown to InDesign, Simplified

 Run the Script

-If there is other content in your document besides the Markdown text, you should select (highlight) the Markdown text to control the scope of the script.
-If it’s in its own InDesign story, you can simply put the text cursor somewhere in the story.
+If there is other content in your document besides the Markdown text, you should insert the text cursor into the Markdown text to control the scope of the script.

 Then double-click FindChangeByListMarkdown.jsx in the Scripts panel to run it.
-That’s it!
-After you specify the “Search Range,” the text is styled.
+Tell it where the styles document is and specify the “Search Range,” and the text is styled.

 Map Your Own Styles to Ours